 The pope has previously met with victims while on visits to Malta, the United States and Australia.
 In Malta the victims said the pope wept as he met them.

-Earlier Friday on the second leg of a four-day tour focused on bridging the gulf between religious faiths, the head of the Roman Catholic Church led prayers with Protestant leaders in a show of greater Christian unity.
+Earlier Friday on the second leg of a four-day tour focused on bridging the gulf between religious faiths, Benedict led prayers with Protestant leaders in a show of greater Christian unity.

-Benedict said the different wings of the Church should "keep in view just how much we have in common, not losing sight of it amid the pressure towards secularisation -- everything that makes us Christian in the first place and continues to be our gift and our task".
+He said the different wings of the Church should "keep in view just how much we have in common, not losing sight of it amid the pressure towards secularisation".

-The head of the Lutheran Church, Nikolaus Schneider, said he had conveyed the message to the pope that his flock was not satisfied with current relations with the Vatican.
+The head of the Lutheran Church, Nikolaus Schneider, said he told the pope that his flock was not satisfied with current relations with the Vatican.